Beginning, intermediate, and advanced guitar lessons

 Austin helps students with a wide range of music topics and styles based on their interests and goals:

-Austin's Experience with Guitar Styles - Along with beginning guitar skills, students often come to lessons with specific style choices in mind.
+Austin's Experience with Guitar Styles - Along with beginning guitar skills and other important fundamentals, students often come to lessons with specific style choices in mind.
 Austin's experience with various styles gives him "real world" perspective, insight, and knowledge to help students with their goals.
 Some of Austin's experience with different styles include:

 -Recorded 2 solo albums of own compositions and arrangements.